This page is in reference to the article on Hierarchical Gaussian mixtures.

 with

-Keeping only terms that depend on $\lambda_{k,0}$, we have:
+Keeping only terms that depend on \lambda_{k,0}, we have:

-By differentiating with respect to $\lambda_{k,0}$, we find:
+By differentiating with respect to \lambda_{k,0}, we find:

 Solving for a null derivative yields

-Keeping only terms that depend on $\boldsymbol\mu_{k,0}$, and substituting the above result for $\lambda_{k,0}$, we have:
+Keeping only terms that depend on \boldsymbol\mu_{k,0}, and substituting the above result for \lambda_{k,0}, we have:

-Let us write $\mathcal{S} = \sum_{n=1}^N \nu_{k,n}^\star(\boldsymbol\mu_{k,n}^\star - \boldsymbol\mu_{k,0})^{\mathrm{T}}\mathbf{W}_{k,n}^\star(\boldsymbol\mu_{k,n}^\star - \boldsymbol\mu_{k,0})$ and $\mathcal{L} = \sum_{n=1}^N \frac{M}{\lambda_{k,n}^\star}$ so that $\mathcal{E} = MN\frac{\mathcal{S}}{\mathcal{L} + \mathcal{S}}$, with
+Let us write \mathcal{S} = \sum_{n=1}^N \nu_{k,n}^\star(\boldsymbol\mu_{k,n}^\star - \boldsymbol\mu_{k,0})^{\mathrm{T}}\mathbf{W}_{k,n}^\star(\boldsymbol\mu_{k,n}^\star - \boldsymbol\mu_{k,0}) and \mathcal{L} = \sum_{n=1}^N \frac{M}{\lambda_{k,n}^\star} so that \mathcal{E} = MN\frac{\mathcal{S}}{\mathcal{L} + \mathcal{S}}, with

 Differentiating the complete objective function yields